vivainio/SqlFrags/README.md

 ## FAQ

-### Why Fapper when there are millions of other SQL generators on the web?
+### Why SqlFrags when there are millions of other SQL generators on the web?

 There aren't for .NET.
 Search for yourself.